amethyst-framework/amethyst/README.md

 # Amethyst [![Build Status](https://travis-ci.org/Codcore/Amethyst.svg)](https://travis-ci.org/Codcore/Amethyst)

 Amethyst is a web framework written in [Crystal](https://github.com/manastech/crystal) language.
 The goals of Amethyst are to be fast and user-friendly as Rails.
-Note, Amethyst is in very early stage, so a lot of base features are missing yet.
+Note, Amethyst is at early stage of developing, so a lot of features are missing yet.
 However, it works :).
+Why "Amethyst"?
+Because Crystal at GitHub has a light putple color as an [Amethyst](http://en.wikipedia.org/wiki/Amethyst)

 For now, next things are implemented:
 - class-based controllers with actions
 - middleware support
 - simple routing

 For details, see docs below.

-Would be glad for any help with contributing.

 ## Installation

-Suggested that you installed Crystal 0.7.1 or higher.
+Suggested that you have installed [Crystal](https://github.com/manastech/crystal) 0.7.1 or higher.
 ```
 git clone https://github.com/Codcore/Amethyst.git
 ```